alikrky/SimpleBankAPI/README.md

 * Another Endpoint will output the user information showing Name, Surname, balance, and transactions of the accounts.

 ### Note
-Lombok is a powerful plugin to prevent boilerplate codes.
+Annotation processing is a powerful tools to reduce boilerplate codes.
-To added it to IntelliJ
+To add this capability to IntelliJ

     Preferences (Ctrl + Alt + S)
         Build, Execution, Deployment